danielmkarlsson/a_loss_of_self/README.md

 Made with SuperCollider 3.7
 This .scd contains working code that can be taken apart to make your own Synthdef (which can make a sound) and your own Pdef (which can make sequencing).
 At the top there is a no previous experience explanation of how to get sound going in SuperCollider and how to get the patch running.
 Throughout the .scd I have tried to make as few assumptions about previous knowledge of SuperCollider as possible although I have presupposed that the reader has some previous experience with synthesis and working with sound in general.
 I also trust that you are able to search online.
-This is in my opinion a reasonable level of trust to have in a user.

 In the Synthdef there is code that can be looked at to: